kaliber5/ember-fastboot-addon-tests/README.md

 This will add a new `foo.hbs` template file and register that route to your `router.js` (all in your `fastboot-tests/fixtures/app` folder).
 So pretty similar to what `ember g route foo` would do for a real app.
 And it would add a `foo-test.js` file with the boilerplate for your new test.

-You could then add the component you want to test to your new template file, and add the DOM assertions to you test file, to check that your component will render as expected in a Fastboot environment!
+You could then add the component you want to test to your new template file, and add the DOM assertions to your test file, to check that your component will render as expected in a Fastboot environment!

+You can find some simple real world testing examples in the [ember-bootstrap](https://github.com/kaliber5/ember-bootstrap/tree/master/fastboot-tests) repository.

 ## Running your tests

     ember fastboot:test

-This will run all your Fastboot tests. *Note that this will take some time, as creating the app, installing all the dependencies and starting the Fastboot server is a slow process!*
+This will run all your Fastboot tests. *Note that this will take some time, as creating the app, installing all its dependencies and starting the Fastboot server is a slow process!*

-You might want to add that command to your `npm test` script in your `package.jso`, to run your Fastboot tests along your normal (ember-try) tests.
+You might want to add that command to your `npm test` script in your `package.json`, to run your Fastboot tests along your normal (ember-try) tests.

 ```json
 "scripts": {